U.S. judge halts deportation of Iraqi immigrants

 A Justice Department spokeswoman declined to comment.

+The department has argued that only immigration courts have the authority to decide the Iraqis' status.

+The American Civil Liberties Union, which represents the Iraqis, said in a statement: "Federal courts must be able to ensure that the government acts according to the law, particularly where people's lives are at stake."

-Some of those arrested came to the United States as children and committed their crimes decades ago, but they had been allowed to stay because Iraq previously declined to issue them travel documents.
+Some of those arrested committed crimes decades ago and had been allowed to remain in the United States because Iraq until recently refused to issue them travel documents.

 (Reporting by Dan Levine in San Francisco; Editing by James Dalgleish and Andrew Hay)